ajc24/ajc-babel-config/README.md

 # ajc-babel-config
 Work in progress (21/05/2020)

+An easy to import and use `babel` configuration module designed for use with ReactJs applications.

 ## Installation

 Add the following entry to the `dependencies` or `devDependencies` section of your projects `package.json` file: